zvonicek/tyme2-toggl-sync/README.md

 # How to use

-Set the `togglAPIToken` to your Toggl API token.
+Set the `togglAPIToken` property to your Toggl API token.
 Schedule the script so it runs once every workday (Mo-Fr).
 I use [Scheduler](http://www.macscheduler.net/) for this.

 ## Thanks to